The Set, the Crew, and Some Cast Members

 After a while, Laughing Boy stopped trying to infiltrate the basement, and we never saw him anymore.
 I wondered, idly, if something killed him, a truck or a bus, maybe, or maybe he just died from the drinking.
 It wasn’t the sort of question we dwelled upon, back then.
 I can’t even remember why we called him “Laughing Boy”.
 It sure wasn’t because the poor, morose, friendless husk of a man laughed a whole hell of a lot.

 “It takes all kinds”, they say, but after a while in the Domus basement you might be inclined to question that.
 Surely, there were some kinds that could be done without, no?
 Take the guy who had a stainless steel plate in his skull, so he claimed, who liked to call us all “plebeians”, and took to dealing dope out of the TV room, drawing in all sorts of unsavoury types.
 Inevitably, we called him “Chrome Dome”, which was fun, but he had to be dealt with.
-The local constabulary gave Domus, and other marginally law-abiding student establishments like the frats, a great deal of leeway so long as we kept everything on campus and nobody got hurt, but the surest way to exhaust Official Police patience was to deal drugs.
+The local constabulary gave Domus, and other marginally law-abiding student establishments like the frats, a great deal of leeway so long as we kept everything on campus and indoors, and nobody got hurt, but the surest way to exhaust Official Police patience was to deal drugs.
 Do that, and the hammer blow of no-bullshit by-the-book criminal law enforcement would soon be delivered, never a very pleasant thing, and even less agreeable for anybody still clinging to the possibility of someday being admitted to the bar.
-Actual, real-world consequences were drawing near.
+Actual, real-world consequences were thus drawing near.
 It was not to be borne.
 We had to drag Chrome Dome out of there, kicking and screaming, sometimes five or six times in a single night.
 Out you go!
 Asshole.
 Fun was fun, but Chrome Dome was a cancer, a career dealer, which wasn’t the same thing as a casual user.
 Right?
 We were raucous, and undisciplined, and drunk and stupid most of the time, and yes there were drugs, but there was a line.

 Or take the “Nerk Twins”.
 They were brothers, strange little guys, slight, with wispy blonde hair, and they blathered endlessly about the Deep Ideas you first glean from a few 100 level philosophy courses.
 Unlike you, poor slob, they had it all figured out, and they were most keen to explain.
 Listen up, untutored hordes!
 Wisdom will be imparted starting in ten seconds!
 Christ, they were tireless windbags.
 One time, Joe Rossi – more on him later – found himself sandwiched between them at the bar, as they yammered back and forth about existentialism, nihilism, pacifism, communism, every fucking ism there was, talking over him, around him, through him, yip yip yip, until Joe, slumping lower by the minute as he drank more and more trying to end the pain, moaned “I’m getting stereo horse-shit here”.